-Mr DAVID CAMPBELL (Keira-Minister for Regional Development, Minister for the Illawarra, and Minister for Small Business) [9.20 p.m.]: I move:
+The Hon.
+TONY KELLY (Minister for Rural Affairs, Minister for Local Government, Minister for Emergency Services, and Minister for Lands) [3.15 p.m.]: I move:

-That this bill be now a read a second time.
+That this bill be now read a second time.

-The existing Surveying Act was brought into force in 2003 as a result of the recommendations of the national competition policy review of the Surveyors Act 1929 and consultation with key stakeholders.
-The main objects of the new Act are to regulate the conduct of surveys carried out by the Surveyor-General and other public authorities; to provide for the establishment and maintenance of a register of public surveys; to provide for the registration of land surveyors and mining surveyors; to confer powers of entry on the Surveyor-General and registered surveyors; to create offences with respect to the conduct of surveying and the protection of survey marks, and to provide for the constitution and functions of the Board of Surveying and Spatial Information.
+The Surveying Act was brought into force in 2003 as a result of the recommendations of the national competition policy review of the Surveyors Act 1929 and consultation with key stakeholders.
+The main objects of the new Act are: to regulate the conduct of surveys carried out by the Surveyor-General and other public authorities; to provide for the establishment and maintenance of a register of public surveys; to provide for the registration of land surveyors and mining surveyors; to confer powers of entry on the Surveyor-General and registered surveyors; to create offences with respect to the conduct of surveying and the protection of survey marks; and to provide for the constitution and functions of the Board of Surveying and Spatial Information.

-Whilst the Act is a great improvement on the earlier legislation, a number of further reforms are to be made in the present bill.
-The first proposed change will include a definition of "spatial information" in section 3A of the Surveying Act, to give legal certainty to the use of that term in the legislation.
-For the purposes of the Act, spatial information is defined as:
+Whilst the Act is a great improvement on the earlier legislation, this bill contains a number of further reforms.
+The first proposed change includes a definition of "spatial information" in section 3A of the Surveying Act, to give legal certainty to the use of that term in the legislation:

-... any information about a location in space and time including, but not limited to, information about the following [if relevant]:
+- (1) For the purposes of the Act, spatial information is defined as "any information about a location in space and time including, but not limited to, information about the following (if relevant):

 - (a) natural resources at the location;

 - (b) the environment and climate at the location;

 - (c) land ownership and other ownership rights at the location;

 - (d) the use of land at the location;

-- (e) any infrastructure at the location;
+- (e) any infrastructure at the location; and

 - (f) the demography of the location.

-A location to which spatial information relates may be:
+- (2) A location to which spatial information relates may be:

 - (a) a point or a two or three dimensional area, and

 - (b) a location that is:

-- (i) above the Earth's surface: or
+- (i) above the Earth's surface;

-- (ii) below the Earth's surface; or
+- (ii) below the Earth's surface;

 - (iii) on the Earth's surface, or

 - (iv) any combination of the above.

 The second proposed amendment provides for the correction of survey errors.
 Under proposed section 9A the Surveyor-General or Registrar-General will be able to require a registered surveyor to correct errors in his or her survey; and if the surveyor does not do so, the Surveyor-General or Registrar-General will be able to appoint another surveyor to correct the error.
-Likewise, the Chief Inspector of Mines and Chief Inspector of Coal Mines will be able to direct a registered surveyor to correct an error in a mining survey; and on a default in this duty, another surveyor may be appointed to correct the error.
+Likewise, the Chief Inspector of Mines and Chief Inspector of Coal Mines will be able to direct a registered surveyor to correct an error in a mining survey.
+On a default in this duty, another surveyor may be appointed to correct the error.

 It should be noted that a failure to comply with a requirement to amend a survey under section 9A will amount to professional misconduct, rendering a surveyor liable to the disciplinary action specified in section 13 of the Surveying Act.
 A third amendment will include new section 9B in the Act.
-This section will allow the Surveyor-General to appoint another surveyor to satisfy requisitions on a plan lodged in the office of the Registrar-General when the original surveyor has died, is absent or infirm, cannot be found, or is no longer a registered surveyor.
-A further amendment will alter section 10 of the Surveying Act, to require the payment of the annual registration fee for surveyors to be made on 31 August rather than 31 October.
-This will result in increased efficiencies in the registration procedure.
+This section will allow the Surveyor-General to appoint another surveyor to satisfy requisitions on a plan, lodged in the office of the Registrar-General, where the original surveyor has died, is absent or infirm, cannot be found, or is no longer a registered surveyor.
+I seek leave to have the remainder of my speech incorporated in Hansard.